Coxiella burnetii (Q fever), Molecular Detection, PCR, Blood

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Coxiella burnetii, the causative agent of Q fever, is a small obligate intracellular bacterium, which is distributed ubiquitously in the environment.
+Coxiella burnetii, the causative agent of Q fever, is a small obligate intracellular bacterium that is distributed ubiquitously in the environment.
 The agent is acquired through aerosol exposure and generally causes mild respiratory disease.
 A small number of these acute cases will advance to a chronic condition, which typically manifests as endocarditis.
 If left untreated, cases of Q fever endocarditis are fatal.

 Current diagnostic methods of Q fever endocarditis include serologic studies and histopathologic examination of excised cardiac tissue.
 These current methods are subjective and nonspecific, limiting usefulness in patient diagnostics.